The Set Collection is a carefully curated luxury hotel group, comprising of some of the world’s best, likeminded, independent hotels.

 The Set Collection originated with our three founding members, the first of which opened in Amsterdam in 2011.
-Located in the heart of Amsterdam’s famous museum district, opposite the Rijksmuseum, Van Gogh Museum and Stedelijk Museum and next to the luxury shopping district of P.C.
+Located in the heart of Amsterdam’s famous museum district, opposite the Rijksmuseum, Van Gogh Museum and Stedelijk Museum, and adjacent to the luxury shopping district of P.C.
 Hooftstraat, the Conservatorium was quickly heralded as Amsterdam’s leading luxury lifestyle palace.

-The second founding member, joining in 2012, was Hotel Cafe Royal on London’s world famous, Regent Street.
-A London legend originally opened and established in 1865, Café Royal was London’s finest dining room and bar, quickly becoming the epicentre of London’s fashionable set and gaining a reputation for having one of the best wine cellars in the world.
+The second founding member, joining in 2012, was Hotel Cafe Royal on London’s iconic Regent Street.
+A local legend originally established in 1865, the Café Royal was London’s finest dining room and bar, quickly becoming the epicentre of London’s fashionable set and gaining a reputation for having one of the best wine cellars in the world.
 By the end of the 19th Century, Café Royal had established a reputation for excellent hospitality, dining and entertainment.